Keo Nakama: Post-swimming career

 After retiring from competitive swimming, and completing his education including two years teaching at Ohio State, he worked as a High School teacher, athletic director and occasional swim coach, at Farrington and Leilehua High Schools, and Washington and Jarrett Intermediate Schools.
 Nakama was later elected to the Hawaii State House of Representatives, where he served for five two-year terms from 1964 until 1974.

 He died in at St. Francis Hospice West in Honolulu on September 8, 2011 at the age of 91, with evening services on September 30 at Diamond Head Mortuary.
 He was pre-deceased by his wife Evelyn Mitsue Oyadomari Nakama, a former Philippine Airline supervisor who died in 2008.
 The couple had six children, mostly girls.
 In a unique tribute to the greatly admired public servant and athlete, Hawaii's Governor Neil Abercrombie ordered flags to be flown at half staff from sunrise to sunset on Friday, September 30, 2011, the day of his memorial.

 Honors

 He was inducted into the International Swimming Hall of Fame in 1975, and the Ohio State Athletic Hall of Fame in 1979.
-Well known for his Malokai Channel swim, he was inducted in the International Marathon Swimming Hall of Fame in 1967.
+Well known for his Molokai Channel swim, he was inducted in the International Marathon Swimming Hall of Fame in 1967.